Real-Skill/angular-exercises/README.md

 **Methods:**

     * getCurrent() - get current user 'name' using XHR Authorization token headers
-    * register(name, password) - register the user given the new name(user name) and password.
-It should automatically login new user.
+    * register(name, password) - register the user given the new name (user name) and password.
+It should automatically login the new user.

 ## API